-Facebook would be considered the flagship of the social media industry in the English speaking world.
-Brazil and China have larger local social networks but Facebook continues to be the model for developing social media strategy.
+Facebook would be considered the flagship of the social media industry in the English-speaking world.
+Brazil and China have larger local social networks but Facebook continues to be the model for developing social media strategies.
 From its early beginnings in February 2004 it has now grown to over 1 billion active users around the world with 76% of active users logging in each day.

 Another part of the ‘community hall’ approach is the ‘stage’.
 If you are using Facebook then you’ve already seen this kind of activity.
 The stage of Facebook can be used for kids to put on a play or for the community to host a panel forum with candidates for the local election.
 Engage a good virtual MC and you will be able to ask the audience questions, run a competition or present an award to the member of the community who made the biggest contribution to the annual fund-raiser.
 This can all be done through photos, videos and poll tools.

 Being consistent in your engagement is a vital part of the strategy.
 Work with your marketing advisor to develop a digital strategy and choose staff with a strong customer service emphasis who understand the values of your brand and have a creative bent.
 Your marketing advisor will be able to help you develop an engagement plan and show you the tools that help your business engage with Facebook Friends.